sopapado/2D-LDOS/README.md

 ### Homogeneous lossless medium

-For a dipole in a homogeneous, nonmagnetic, lossless dielectric with refractive index \(n\), both orientations converge numerically to
+For a dipole in a homogeneous, nonmagnetic, lossless dielectric with refractive index $n$, both orientations converge numerically to

 $$
 \frac{\rho}{\rho_0} = n